lionelmace/vpc-on-classic-vsi/getting-started.md

 Use {{site.data.keyword.vsi_is_full}} (VPC) to create first-generation compute instances in the {{site.data.keyword.cloud_notm}}.
 Generation 1 instances were introduced with the release of IBM Cloud VPC and offer a broad selection of general-purpose profiles that are available in all VPC regions.
 Within the console, the generation is depicted using the following image.
 {:shortdesc}

-Newer generation available!
+Newer generation available.
 For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started) for generation 2 compute resources.
 {:important}

 You can create virtual server instances on demand, configure network and security, and manage storage.
 All of these features are available in an improved {{site.data.keyword.cloud_notm}} console.
 The console is built to provide you with quick and easy access to adjust your environment with your changing workload demands.